CommunityTechaid/Windows-Setup/README.md

 - install windows updates

 The aim:
-- consolidate installing Windows and programmes into one step with a customised ISO
+- have virtualised machine running in the CTA office to provide updates via the P2P update distribution built into Windows 10.
-- speed up the update step with a WSUS server in the TechAid office that can cache the needed files
+- consolidate installing Windows and programmes into one step with a customised ISO, using the virtual machine as the reference

 Nice to haves:
 - PXE setup to deploy windows avoid having to burn ISOs to USB sticks etc